Computational-Cognitive-Musicology-Lab/CapstoneKeyboardProject2020/README.md

 ### The Level System

-This software is intended to be used in conjunction with each level of complexity listed in this document.
-Each level will consist of one lesson and correspond to the same named setting in the software.
-The documentation will also include
+Each level in this system allows for increasing amounts of user interaction.
+This allows for a user to play the same song throughout all for levels, adding more and more fingers until they are able to play the song without any assistance.

 #### 1 Key 1 Finger 1 Chord

 *Basic Explanation*

 The user can select a scale to play in.
-After that, any input will either play the relevant chord for that note or a single note, depending on whether that note is in key.
+After that, any one finger input will either play the relevant chord for that note or a single note, depending on whether that note is in key.

 *Technical Explanation*